kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 🔒 **Note on Access**

-Core materials — including evaluation protocols, prompt scoring criteria, and field templates —
+Some core materials — evaluation protocols, prompt scoring criteria, and structural templates —
 are **not publicly listed**.

-They are shared selectively,
+I share them selectively —
 only when **the structure itself opens the field**.

 > The field listens before it speaks.